The online aptitude tests for Bain & Company are provided by Sova, one of the leading test providers.

 In our full preparation package, you will get hundreds of questions and drills with full explanations, so you will know exactly how to answer each question you will encounter.

-With practising for the Bain and Company aptitude and personality tests in addition to the interview process, you will be able to dramatically improve your chances of getting that job.
+By practicing for the Bain and Company aptitude and personality tests in addition to the interview process, you will be able to dramatically improve your chances of getting that job.

-Our PrepPack™ offers a wide range of materials that include Sova-style numerical, verbal and abstract tests.
+Our PrepPack™ offers a wide range of materials that include Sova-style numerical, verbal, and abstract tests.
 Also included are situational judgment tests (SJTs), study guides, and video tutorials.

 The first round of case study interviews is held in an assessment centre and consists of two different interviews: a market sizing case study interview and a broad case study interview.